 What causes CTEPH?

 These fibrous clots are characteristic of CTEPH.
-They are very different from blood clots and cannot be dissolved with blood thinners.
+They are very different from blood clots and cannot be dissolved with blood thinners (Figure 2B).
 The presence of a number of these fibrous clots causes high blood pressure and places strain on the right side of the heart, causing it to enlarge and weaken.
 If left untreated, this may eventually lead to right heart failure.

 Surgery for CTEPH

-An operation called a pulmonary endarterectomy (PEA) can be performed to remove the fibrous blockage(s) from the lung.2 PEA surgery is only carried out by a small number of highly skilled surgeons.
-Quality of life and life expectancy improve for many people with CTEPH after the PEA operation.
+An operation called a pulmonary endarterectomy (PEA) can be performed to remove the fibrous blockage(s) from the lung (Figure 2).
+PEA surgery is only carried out by a small number of highly skilled surgeons in the world.
+Quality of life and life expectancy improve for many people with CTEPH after PEA 4, and mean pulmonary artery pressure goes down to <30mmHg in many cases.

-Before deciding if someone with CTEPH is suitable for PEA surgery, they need to be thoroughly assessed by an expert team at a specialist CTEPH center.3 After PEA surgery, patients still need to have regular medical tests and will need blood-thinning medication for the rest of their lives.
+Before deciding if patients with CTEPH are suitable for PEA, they need to be thoroughly assessed by a CTEPH team at a specialist CTEPH center 3.
+After PEA surgery, patients still need to have regular medical tests and will need blood-thinning medication for the rest of their lives.
+It is not clear today whether the new anticoagulants are as effective as vitamin K antagonists, for example warfarin.
 Even after surgery, CTEPH may persist or return at a later date, and so further treatment may be required.

 Medical treatment for CTEPH

-Surgery should always be considered first for someone with CTEPH.3 If surgery is not an option, the soluble guanylate cyclase stimulator riociguat is the first approved treatment specifically for patients with CTEPH.
-It can be used for patients who have inoperable CTEPH and those with persistent or recurrent CTEPH following PEA.
+Surgery should always be considered first for someone with CTEPH, and the indication should be discussed in a CTEPH team 3 before medical therapy is started or BPA is performed.
+However, if surgery is not an option and in patients with persistent or recurrent CTEPH following PEA, the soluble guanylate cyclase stimulator riociguat, and since recently, subcutaneous treprostinil in Europe have been approved by health authorities for patients with inoperable CTEPH and those with persistent or recurrent CTEPH following PEA.

 The future for CTEPH